As a parent, what is my role, and what can I do to best support my child’s education?

 For Your Information

-- Attending in-person school for the first time
+- Attending in-person school for the first time in a while, or is returning to school following another period of virtual learning

 - Starting a new school level (e.g., middle school, high school)